zhxie/ikago/README.md

 `-ipv6`: (Optional) Use IPv6 only.

 `-f filters`: (Client only) Filters, use comma to separate multiple filters, must not contain the server.
-A filter may an IP, an IP port endpoint, or a port starts with ":".
+A filter may an IP, an IP port endpoint, or a port starts with a colon.

 `-p port`: (Server only) Port for listening.